 And yes, that even includes your gut.

-The most common cause of constipation, gas, and other tummy troubles can be linked to our unhealthy, fast-paced lifestyle.
+The most common cause of constipation, gas, and other tummy troubles has to do with our unhealthy, fast-paced lifestyle.
 Poor eating choices, stress, and hectic schedules can manifest in your digestive system as hard stools (as well as loose stools) or infrequent bowel movements.

 First, it helps manage your stress response, which can greatly improve the functioning of your digestion system.
-As you probably know, you’re more likely to get “blocked up” when you’re stressed out.
+You may notice that you’re more likely to get “blocked up” when you’re stressed out.
 Simply meditating and breathing deeply can help move things along.